Brakes India and TBK Sign Business Alliance Agreement - www.lokmattimes.com

 Brakes India and TBK Sign Business Alliance Agreement

-PNN Mumbai (Maharashtra) [India], December 11: Brakes India Private Limited and TBK Co., Ltd. recently signed a capital and ...
+Mumbai (Maharashtra) [India], December 11: Brakes India Private Limited and TBK Co., Ltd. recently signed a capital and business ...

 TBK, a leading global auto component manufacturer in the M&HCV segment, specialises in brakes, pumps, and engine-related components.
 This move gives both organisations the scope to draw on each other's strengths.
 It provides access to complementary geographies and has the potential to engage new customers and explore new supply chains.
 This opportunity introduces Brakes India's existing hydraulic and pneumatic products into new export markets.
 It also opens avenues to extend the complementary product portfolio of TBK in the Indian domestic market.
 “Through this partnership, both companies will mutually complement each other's technological strengths and customer bases to the fullest extent, jointly creating high-value-added products and solutions for respective markets.
 Together, we aim to unlock new opportunities and contribute to the advancement of next-generation mobility,” said Mr Kaoru Ogata, President & CEO, TBK.